 Classic tents offer a 9 x 14 tent with sleeping pads for up to five campers.

 The Vista tents look out over the African Plains and have cots for up to six campers.

 For the ultimate spring break glamping splurge, check out the Premium tents, which offer a queen bed plus two cots, electrical outlets, bed linens, and pillows; perfect for up to four campers.

 Imagine the thrill of being warm and snug in your tent, falling asleep to the sound of roaring lions nearby.
 San Diego Zoo Safari Park is definitely one of the most unique spring break glamping spots!

-The Sonoran Desert of Southern Arizona is one of the best spring break glamping destinations.
-Under Canvas recently opened luxury glamping tents at Tucson’s renowned Tanque Verde Ranch.
+Zion National Park in Southern Utah is one of the best spring break glamping destinations.
+Under Canvas recently opened luxury glamping near Zion National Park.

-The ranch is in a prime location on Tucson’s East side, just minutes from Saguaro National Park, making this an excellent spring break glamping spot.
+Under Canvas Zion is in a prime location in Southern Utah, just minutes from Zion National Park, making this an excellent spring break glamping spot.

 Under Canvas Moab – Moab, Utah